Yang-J-LIN/yanglin.io/content/home/experience.md

   date_start = "2019-07-16"
   date_end = ""
   description = """
-  Work on natural language processing.
+  Collabrate with [Dr. Dapeng Wu](http://www.wu.ece.ufl.edu/) and Dr. Haotian Jiang, working on natural language processing.
+We are going to design a question-answering system based on similarity principle between parsing tree and parsing tree.
   """

 [[experience]]